htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :jira:`2435`

 Bugs Fixed:

+- Fix issue where PID Namespaces and :tool:`condor_ssh_to_job` did not work on platforms using cgroups v2 such as Enterprise Linux 9.
+  :jira:`2548`
+  :jira:`2590`

 - HTCondor no longer instructs file transfer plug-ins to transfer directories;
   this has never been part of the plug-in API and doing so accidentally could